Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Are there any bundled extras with Flip?

 - Use your own modem.
-If you already have a modem, you most likely can use it for your Flip broadband plan.
-ADSL plans need to have an ADSL2++ capable modem, and VDSL plans need a VDSL capable modem.
+If you already have a fibre capable modem, you most likely can use it for your Flip fibre broadband plan.

 - Kiwi-based support.
 Technical queries are handled by phone or you can contact the Flip Support Centre by live chat, email, on Twitter or Facebook.

 - Bill payments.
-Pay your monthly bill by credit card or direct debit.
+Pay your bill weekly or fortnightly by credit card or direct debit.

 - Keep your phone number.
 If you have an existing phone number and are staying in the same house then you don’t need to change numbers when you join Flip.